 - You may also face some health issues, regarding fertility, pregnancy, blood sugar and depression.

 So, these are the common issues heavy caffeine-consumers face.
 Well, it’s up to you to decide whether you are scared by these side-effects.
-If you still haven’t got a router table then you can read about the Best Keurig Coffee Maker on the market.
+If you still haven’t got a coffee maker then you can read about the Best Keurig Coffee Maker on the market.

 Just like everything else, caffeine has both advantages and disadvantages.
 It really depends upon your style and frequency of consumption if you ask about health or addictiveness.
 If you are taking more than 500-600 mg of caffeine a day, chances are that you’d get addicted and have some of the side-effects.